“God must become an activity in our consciousness.”

 CREATIVITY COMES IN ALL SHAPES AND FORMS

 To find your creativity, allow yourself the freedom to get in touch with your inner Source.
-Only when this connection has been established can you fill it.
+Only when this connection is established can you fill it.

 Your soul is a well that requires filling.
 It is the active pursuit of elements or images to refresh our artistic reservoirs.
 Writing is born in attention.
 Its midwife is detail.
 Writing may seem to spring from pain, but perhaps that is because pain serves to focus our attention onto details (for instance, the excruciatingly beautiful curve of a lost lover’s neck).

-Art may seem to involve broad strokes, grand schemes, and great plans.
-But it is the attention to detail that stays with us; the singular image is what haunts us and becomes art.
+Art may seem to involve broad strokes, grand schemes, and splendid plans.
+But it is the attention to detail that stays with us; the singular image haunts us and becomes art.

 Even amid pain, this singular image brings delight.
 The artist who tells you differently is lying.
 To function in the language of art, we must learn to live in it comfortably.
 The language of art is an image, symbol.
 It is a wordless language, even when our very art is to chase it with words.
 The artist’s language is sensual, a language of emotional experience.
 When we work at our art, we dip into the well of our experience and scoop out images.
 Because we do this, we need to learn how to put images back.
 How do we fill the well?